-The Bank calculates ECL based on a probability-weighted estimate of credit losses (i.e. the present value of cash shortfalls) over the expected life of a financial asset.
-For a financial asset that is credit-impaired, the ECL are the difference between the asset's gross carrying amount and the present value of its estimated future cash flows.
+Expected credit loss (noted 'ECL') is a probability-weighted estimate of credit losses (i.e. the present value of cash shortfalls) over the expected life of a financial asset.
+For a financial asset that is credit-impaired, the ECL is the difference between the asset's gross carrying amount and the present value of its estimated future cash flows.